 This recipe is so old, the card it was written on when I first decided to type it up was barely legible; I think it may have been my Grandmother Vaden’s recipe.
 I most often remember baking and cooking with my Grandma Bathe, my Dad’s mom, but it was true then and I’m reminded of this fact today; my Grandma Bathe was the ‘pie’ Grandma and Grandmother Vaden was the ‘cake’ Grandma.
 So if this was handed down from a Grandma of mine…well, Luda Vaden it must have been!

-Almost a hundred years of history; my own family history of half that time; pineapples from Hawaii (thank you for joining the Union or I might be in trouble), artificially colored high fructose corn syrup cherries…what about all that is NOT American?
+Almost a hundred years of history; my own family history of half that time; pineapples from Hawaii (thank you for joining the Union or I might be in trouble), those bright maraschino cherries…what about all that is NOT American?
 I hope you will dust off any notion that this is old or old fashioned.
 I prefer timeless or vintage; it is most definitely a cake that should not be forgotten.
 Come over and have a slice; you’ll see what I mean.

 - ½ cup butter